 Working alongside florists and event designers in your local community is a great way to generate positive experiences and a profitable floral ecosystem for all.
-As an entrepreneur, it’s important to support your local community because, after all, it’s where you do business!

 In the floral industry there are many ways in which we are uniquely suited to support each other.
 This can be something like lending surplus inventory to another florist in need or sending them a referral if you have a client who may be better suited to their strengths than yours.
 This can boost your business by creating reciprocal relationships and positioning you as a leader within your community.